RoyOltmans/ha_speedtest_complexnetwork/README.md

 ## Overview

+This setup relies on the official Speedtest CLI tool; for detailed usage and advanced options, refer to its manual page (`man speedtest`) or the [official Speedtest CLI documentation](https://www.speedtest.net/apps/cli).

 Instead of a custom component, this approach uses Home Assistant's built-in `command_line` sensor to run a Bash script (`hass_speedtest.sh`) that executes Speedtest CLI, caches JSON output, and then leverages template sensors to extract individual metrics (download, upload, ping, packet loss, host info).

 ## Files